 1. Size and weight

 The most obvious is the size and weight disparity.
-It’s quite evident with this side-by-side shot.
+It’s pretty evident with this side-by-side shot.

 I weighed these vacuums without any tools, and the V15 Detect doubles the Micro’s weight at 4 pounds and 8.3 ounces (vs. 2 pounds and 0.9 ounces).

-Two pounds may not sound much, but for handheld use, every added ounce is a factor.
+Two pounds may not sound much, but every added ounce is a factor for handheld use.

 2. Power switch

-Ever since Dyson has manufacturing cordless vacuums, they’ve used a trigger switch for all their products until the Omni-Glide came out.
+Since Dyson has manufactured cordless vacuums, they’ve used a trigger switch for all their products until the Omni-Glide came out.

 And it’s also the case with the Dyson V15 Detect.

-Dyson’s reasoning is the trigger helps extends run time since power is used on-demand.
+Dyson’s reasoning is the trigger helps extend run time since power is used on-demand.

 However, that changed with the Omni-Glide, and it’s an understandable switch since it has a wand-type handle.